mnr/writing-wip/kwak-anthology.md

+# Present the crime

+# Introduce Sleuth

+# Offer Plausible Suspects

+# Introduce Complications

+# Introduce Private Life

+# Initial investigation and clues

+# Disappearance of 1 suspect

+# Raise the stakes

+# Development of subplot

+# Reveal hidden motives

+# Unsatisfying solution

+# Return to overlooked clue

+# Resolution of subplot

+# confront perpetrator

+# Resolution

-﻿Detective Araci Belo considered the shattered glass.
+Detective Araci Belo considered the shattered glass.
 An explosion had propelled bits of the oven from the back of the condo, spraying shrapnel against the windows.
 They are earthquake-proof, designed to remain intact and not to shred the pedestrians below with lethal glass daggers.
 Despite the cracks and bulls-eyes, they were the most intact feature of this room.

 The sweet, meaty smell of burnt flesh emanates from Dakota Williams, the recently deceased occupant of the condominium.
 She lay on her back in the middle of the room; her severed right arm near the earthquake pillar.
 Her left forearm leaned against the wall.
 The explosion had burned through her clothing, face, hair, and scalp.